HumBEL: A Human-in-the-Loop Approach for Evaluating Demographic Factors of Language Models in Human-Machine Conversations: Prompt and Parameter Sensitivity

 Although testing for the impact of various prompts and parameters is impractical when evaluation is done by a clinician, our automated version of the \textbf{WC} test provides a more practical alternative to explore the impact of these model choices.
 We test different parameter settings for nucleus sampling (i.e., $\texttt{top\_p} \in \{0.8, 0.9, 0.95\}$) and temperature scaling (i.e., $\texttt{temp} \in \{0, 0.5, 0.7, 1\}$) as well as 11 different prompts with varying aspects of the key prompt differences highlighted in Table~\ref{tab:prompts}.
-All in all, we test differences in GPT performance of a total of 77 different prompt/parameter settings on sample of 100 examples from \textbf{WC} $\texttt{large}$.
+All in all, we test differences in InstructGPT performance on a total of 77 different prompt/parameter settings on sample of 100 examples from \textbf{WC} $\texttt{large}$.
 The standard deviation in the LM scores was only 3\% and a $\chi^2$ test for independence between the settings and the error rates indicates there is no statistically significant association between the settings and the error rates.
-In other words, GPT performance was not significantly impacted by different prompt/parameter settings.
+That is, performance was not significantly impacted by prompt/parameter settings.